 Use of Projection Equipment

-- Computers, video playback equipment, and associated cables are the responsibility of the user and are not provided by the Library.
+- Computers, video equipment, and associated cables are the responsibility of the user and are not provided by the Library.

 - Library staff cannot always assist with equipment.
 Because technology evolves rapidly, users are strongly advised to make an appointment to test how outside equipment and software interacts with the projector in advance of use.

 - Outside groups may not use the Meeting Room’s Internet jack.